Jaam Rek: One week Tour of Senegal and The Gambia

 Vegetarian and vegan options are limited, but we can make a plan provided you notify us in advance of the trip.

 This trip does have some built in flexibility for the return leg.
 If another Monday off work is a dealbreaker we can arrange for you to take a flight from Ziguinchor or Cap Skirring that would get you back in time to take a flight on Sunday.
-This additional flight would be at your cost (a one way flight in 2023 is 90 euro), but we can organize everything for you in advance of the trip.
+This additional flight would be at your cost (a one way flight is roughly 90 euro), but we can organize everything for you in advance of the trip.

 As far as the trip itself: if you are expecting a by-the-minute schedule that will be respected to the letter, this is not the trip for you.
 West Africa is a great place for honing your patience and learning how to improvise.
 It’s important to keep an open mind and be ready for anything.
 If you have the right attitude, you will learn to love the different challenges that may arise.
 For more on this, please read about us and our philosophy on itineraries